 Our first day with students was not a Pinterest perfect classroom (side note-it rarely is and that’s ok), but the students didn’t notice or care and our staff felt so proud that we’d worked together.
 It set the tone for the whole year.

-Bulletin boards can be left empty until students are ready to hang their own work.
+Leave your bulletin boards empty.
+Students can hang their own work.
 That’s a great activity for the first day of school.
 We usually do this Back to School Power Words art activity.
 It’s the perfect activity to fill a blank bulletin board and it’s a great idea for back to school.
 Students love to see their own work on the walls of their classrooms.

 Check that you have these things done: